mirnawahab/Interprocess-Communication-with-Pipes/README.md

 The logic behind the program is that through the controller (parent) we:

-(1) Create a pipe, then fork 3 child processes (c1, c2 & c3) one at a time,
+**(1)** Create a pipe, then fork 3 child processes (c1, c2 & c3) one at a time,
 from child 1 (c1) we redirect it’s pipe to stdin, then also read its stdin and write it to stdout.

-(2) Fork child 2 (c2) to start the second process and redirect that pipe to stdin in as well as the second pipe to stdout.
+**(2)** Fork child 2 (c2) to start the second process and redirect that pipe to stdin in as well as the second pipe to stdout.

-(3) Fork the third child (c3) and redirect that pipe to stdin.
+**(3)** Fork the third child (c3) and redirect that pipe to stdin.

 Doing this connects all processes/children so that when we execute c1, c2 & c3 via the controller (parent) process all three stdin’s and stdout’s are redirected and communication between child processes is successful.

-c1: prompts for input, reads stdin and writes to stdout.
+c1: prompts for input, reads stdin and writes to stdout. <br />

-c2: reads stdin, converts to uppercase and writes to stdout.
+c2: reads stdin, converts to uppercase and writes to stdout. <br />

-c3: reads stdin, adds line number and writes to stdout.
+c3: reads stdin, adds line number and writes to stdout.<br />

-controller: parent forks processes/children and communicates between them.
+controller: parent forks processes/children and communicates between them.<br />